David Light (boxer)

-David Light (born 13 November 1991 in Takapuna, Auckland) is a Professional Boxer from New Zealand.
-He competed in the men's heavyweight division at the 2014 Commonwealth Games in Glasgow where he won the silver medal against Canada's Samir El-Mais.
-Light is the current WBO Global, International and Oriental cruiserweight champion.
+David Light (born 13 November 1991) is a New Zealand professional boxer.
+As an amateur, he competed in the men's heavyweight division at the 2014 Commonwealth Games in Glasgow where he won the silver medal against Canada's Samir El-Mais.
+Professionally, Light is a former WBO World Crusierweight title contender, where he fought Lawrence Okolie in March 2023.